 RFC 3647 6.2.11 Cryptographic module rating

 Number 3

-ETSI NCP+ 3.1
+ETSI 3.1

 PKIo [OID 2.16.528.1.1003.1.2.2.6 and 2.16.528.1.1003.1.2.5.6] Instead of using a hardware-based SUD, the keys of a services certificate can be protected by software if compensating measures are taken in the system's environment that contains the keys.
 The compensating measures must be of such a quality that it is practically impossible to steal or copy the key unnoticed.
-When registering, the manager of the services certificates that uses this option for software-based storage has, at the very least, to submit a written declaration to state that compensating measures have been taken that fulfil the condition stipulated to this end.
-The agreement between the subscriber and CSP must state that the CSP is entitled to check the measures that have been
+When registering, the manager of the services certificates that uses this option

+for software-based storage has, at the very least, to submit a written declaration to state that compensating measures have been taken that fulfil the condition stipulated to this end.
+The agreement between the subscriber and CSP must state that the CSP is entitled to check the measures that have been taken.
-taken.
 Comment Examples of compensating measures to be considered are a combination of physical access security, logical access security, logging and audit and segregation of functions.

-6.3 Other Aspects of Key Pair Management RFC 3647 6.3.2 Certificate operational periods and key pair usage periods Number 1 ETSI NCP+ 7.2.6 PKIo [OID 2.16.528.1.1003.1.2.2.4 and 2.16.528.1.1003.1.2.5.4] and [OID 2.16.528.1.1003.1.2.5.5] Private keys that are used by a certificate holder and issued under the responsibility of this CP must not be used for more than five years.
+6.3 Other Aspects of Key Pair Management

+other Aspects of Key Full Hunagement RFC 3647 6.3.2 Certificate operational periods and key pair usage periods Number 1 ETSI 7.2.6 PKIo [OID 2.16.528.1.1003.1.2.2.4 and 2.16.528.1.1003.1.2.5.4] and [OID 2.16.528.1.1003.1.2.5.5] Private keys that are used by a certificate holder and issued under the responsibility of this CP must not be used for more than five years.
 The certificates, that are issued under the responsibility of this CP, have to be valid for no more than five years.
 Comment The CSPs within the PKI for the government cannot issue certificates with a maximum term of validity of five years until the PA has provided explicit permission for this.
 The explicit permission is to be recorded with this article.

-RFC 3647 6.3.2 Certificate operational periods and key pair usage periods Number 2 ETSI NCP+ 7.2.6 PKIo [OID 2.16.528.1.1003.1.2.2.4 and 2.16.528.1.1003.1.2.5.4, only as far as code signing certificates are concerned] and 2.16.528.1.1003.1.2.2.6 and 2.16.528.1.1003.1.2.5.6] Private keys that are used by a certificate holder and issued under the responsibility of this CP must not be used for longer than three years.
+RFC 3647 6.3.2 Certificate operational periods and key pair usage periods Number 2 ETSI 7.2.6 PKIo [OID 2.16.528.1.1003.1.2.2.6 and 2.16.528.1.1003.1.2.5.6] Private keys that are used by a certificate holder and issued under the responsibility of this CP must not be used for longer than three years.
 The certificates, that are issued under the responsibility of this CP, have to be valid for no more than three years.

-RFC 3647 6.3.2 Certificate operational periods and key pair usage periods Number 3 ETSI NCP+ 7.2.6 РКІо At the time that an end user certificate is issued, the remaining term of validity of the higher level CSP certificate has to exceed the intended term of validity of the end user certificate.
+RFC 3647 6.3.2 Certificate operational periods and key pair usage periods Number 3 ETSI 7.2.6 PKIo At the time that an end user certificate is issued, the remaining term of validity of the higher level CSP certificate has to exceed the intended term of validity of the end user certificate.

-6.4 Activation data RFC 3647 6.4.1 Activation data generation and installation Number 1 ETSI NCP+ 7.2.9.d PKIo-Sv The CSP attaches activation data to the use of an SUD, to protect the private keys of the certificate holders.
+6.4 Activation data RFC 3647 6.4.1 Activation data generation and installation Number 1 ETSI 7.2.9.d PKIo The CSP attaches activation data to the use of an SUD, to protect the private keys of the certificate holders.
 Comment The requirements that the activation data (for example the PIN code) have to fulfil, can be determined by the CSPs themselves based on, for example, a risk analysis.
 Requirements that could be considered are the length of the PIN code and use of special characters.